pattern-research/octodns-route53/README.md

 Records are driven off of the tags attached to the EC2 instances.
 The "Name" tag and any tags starting with `tag_prefix` are considered.

 The value of the tag should be one or more fqdns separated by a `/` character.
+You can append a string to the name and all tag values with `tag_append`.

 When a zone is being populated any fqdns matching the zone name will result in records.
 When the instance has a private IPv4 address an A record will be created.
 When the instance has an IPv6 address a AAAA record will be created.